-CEO strategyWhat's with all the “strategy bashing” of late?
+CEO strategyWhat’s with all the “strategy bashing” of late?
 How could sound strategic planning possibly be a bad thing?
-Things have spun so far out of control that I recently had a ask: “Is strategy still relevant in today's business world, and if so, what role does strategy play in the overall make-up of a 's duties and responsibilities?”
+Things have spun so far out of control that I recently had a CEO ask: “Is strategy still relevant in today’s business world, and if so, what role does strategy play in the overall make-up of a CEO’s duties and responsibilities?”

 Let me begin by stating that strategy has never been more relevant than it is today.
-With all of the current emphasis on tactical execution, understand how a question such as the CEO's could be posed, but it also demonstrates a poor outlook on the state of executive .
-In today's post, I will examine the role of strategy in business, as well as the CEO's responsibilities therein.
+With all of the current emphasis on tactical execution, understand how a question such as the CEO’s could be posed, but it also demonstrates a poor outlook on the state of executive leadership.
+In today’s post, I will examine the role of strategy in business, as well as the CEO’s responsibilities therein.

 Strategy vs. Tactics (Instead Try Strategy and Tactics)